 Helps to Stay Dry

 They are primarily used for keeping the wearer dry throughout the water sport.
-These suits will keep you and your cloth underneath dry throughout the journey.
+These suits will keep you and your clothes underneath dry throughout the journey.

-However, it would be best to keep the suit UV protected, clean, and avoid spikey river banks, as well as the case, can endure and be usable for a very long time.
+However, it would be best to keep the suit UV-protected and clean and avoid spikey river banks, as well as the case, which can endure and be usable for a very long time.

 Suitable For Controlling The Insulation Level

 You can control the lining levels.
-Wear thin or thick layers based on the water temps, excursion levels, and weather.
+Wear thin or thick layers based on water temperatures, excursion levels, and weather.

-Unavoidably you will be hot in the drysuit and not sure if you’re soaking due to sweat or because of water getting inside.
+Unavoidably, you will be hot in the dry suit and not sure if you’re soaking due to sweat or water getting inside.

 Changing In & Out Is Easier Than Wetsuits

-As soon as you have learned how to change the suit, you’ll be much quicker than your groups with wetsuits.
-This is mainly because you can wear regular clothes under a drysuit to alter your suit anywhere.
+As soon as you learn to change the suit, you’ll be much quicker than your groups with wetsuits.
+This is mainly because you can wear regular clothes under a dry suit to alter your case anywhere.
 Take the drysuit off, and you will be ready to go.

 Protection From Bad Weather

-Wearing drysuits keep you protected from the bad weather.
+Wearing dry suits keeps you protected from bad weather.
 Rain and wind are nothing to worry about when wearing a dry suit.
-If you’re going to paddle for a long time open to the elements, then wearing a drysuit is a must.
+Wearing a dry suit is a must if you’ll paddle for a long time open to the elements.

 Great for Buoyancy Sport